 This is kind of AU.
 It's set after Nationals, Payson still broke her back but in my story she has the surgery after four weeks, not three months.

 Summary: After the surgery that fixed her back, Payson is ready to make her come back and be reinstated on the National Team.
 Even if she's ready, the NGO refuses her request anyway.
 Because of her accident, the NGO doesn't trust her to be consistent and dependable when they need her to be.
 There's only one person left in the Gymnastic World that really believes in her and that will help her in her path to greatness.
 Sasha helps her find her inner artistry in time for the meet against China.
 But because of the hours spent together, they become closer than either of them expected.
 Payson/Sasha.
 Kind of AU.

 Disclaimer: I'll say this only once.
 I don't own 'Make it or Break it' nor do I make money by writing this story.

-It's more of less a rewrite of the first half of season2 with pieces from the second half of season1, starting from after the surgery.
+It's more of less a rewrite of the series starting from the second half of season1.

 NEVER, EVER GIVING UP